Beyond Great Powers and Hegemons

 - Hardback£99.00(9780804771634)

-Through the analysis of both historical and contemporary cases that feature global and regional hegemons in Europe, Latin America, the Middle East, Africa, Asia, and South Asia, and that address a range of interest areas—from political, to economic and military—the book reveals the domestic and international factors that account for the motivations and actions of weaker states.
+The analysis encompasses both historical and contemporary case studies from various regions, including Europe, Latin America, the Middle East, Africa, Asia, and South Asia.
+By addressing a broad spectrum of interests—political, economic, and military—the book uncovers the domestic and international factors that shape the motivations and actions of weaker states, contributing to a richer understanding of global power dynamics.

 "Beyond Great Powers and Hegemons illustrates how secondary and tertiary states must balance short-term and long-term risks and domestic and international pressures when dealing with hegemons.
 The authors convincingly demonstrate that regime type does not play the critical role in the decision making process . . .
 As the world continues to shift toward an unbalanced multipolar power structure where emerging states will try to assert their influence, this volume's findings may prove to be especially important.
 This book overall is an excellent addition to international relations theory and may provide the foundation for understanding an increasingly complex international system."—Preston Musgrave, Journal of Peace Research